Proposed Croat federal unit in Bosnia and Herzegovina

 The Croat federal unit, Croat entity, or third entity (Hrvatska federalna jedinica, Hrvatski entitet, Treći entitet), is a proposed federative unit in Bosnia and Herzegovina encompassing areas populated by Croats, to be created by the partition of the Federation of Bosnia and Herzegovina into Croat and Bosniak entities.
 The proposal is supported by the Croatian National Assembly, which includes the electoral representatives of Bosnian Croats.
 However, a detailed plan for its partition, including its borders, has yet to be finalized.

-Since Bosnia and Herzegovina is divided into two entities, the Serb-dominated Republika Srpska and the Bosniak-majority Federation, Croats, as one of the three theoretically equal constitutive nations, have proposed dividing the Federation into Bosniak and Croat federative entities.
+Since Bosnia and Herzegovina is divided into two entities, the Serb-majority Republika Srpska and the Bosniak-majority Federation, Croats, as one of the three theoretically equal constitutive nations, have proposed dividing the Federation into Bosniak and Croat federative entities.
 Advocates for a Croat federal unit argue it would ensure Croat equality and render unnecessary complex ethnic quota systems at both the Federation and state level.
 Opponents have argued that it would further entrench ethnic division and engender separatism.